Height and Depth of a Binary Tree in Python

 Height of a Tree in data structure

-The height of a tree is a measure of its vertical or top-down extent.
-It is defined as the length of the longest path from the root node to any leaf node in the tree.
-In other words, it represents the number of edges or levels in the longest path from the root to a leaf.
+The height of a tree is the length of the longest path from the root to any leaf node.
+It represents how deep the tree goes from top to bottom and is measured in the number of edges or levels.

 Depth of a Tree in data structure